WVU Energy Focused Degrees – Morgantown Campus

 Accounting

 Accounting majors learn skills vital for every organization, from multi-national companies to government agencies and nonprofits.
-We provide the foundation you’ll need to prepare for professional tests like the Certified Public Accountancy (CPA) examination.
+We provide the foundation you’ll need to thrive in the profession.

 Aerospace Engineering